vighneshiyer/vighneshiyer.com/content/research/eda-cad-vlsi/ml_for_macro_placement/index.md

 <!--While routing can be thought of as a game easily, it is hard to put floorplanning in the same box-->

-<strong>How does the RL formulation of floorplanning get around the limitations of a coarse placement grid?</strong>
+##### How does the RL formulation of floorplanning get around the limitations of a coarse placement grid?

 <!--To train the policy network, which receives a reward at the end of a trajectory, we need to backprop through all the decisions made by the network.-->
 The RL policy network outputs a probability distribution over the chip canvas of where the macro under consideration ought to be placed.